pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 #### Default Stack: cflinuxfs2

-This release completely removes the lucid64 stack from Pivotal Cloud Foundry.
+This release completely removes the lucid64 stack from [Pivotal Cloud Foundry&reg;](https://network.pivotal.io/products/pivotal-cf) (PCF).
 After upgrading to this release, apps that have not been migrated to cflinuxfs2 will fail to start.

 Operators are encouraged to migrate all apps to cflinuxfs2, as mentioned in the v1.4 release notes, before upgrading to v1.6.